 Colwyn Bay to Menai Bridge

-DAY 1: Arrival by train to Colwyn Bay
+DAY 1: Own Arrival to your first accommodation

 seafront walk via Rhos on Sea passing St. Trillo’s Church, the smallest church in Wales.
 Climb the Little Orme before descending to the Queen of the Welsh resorts, Llandudno with its Victorian Promenade and pier as well as the longest passenger cable car in Britain.